webninza/Java/Basics/javaArch.md

   > - Extension Class Loader : It loads classes present in extension directories JAVA_HOME/jre/lib/ext (extension path). implemented in java by the sun.misc.Launcher$ExtClassLoader class.
   > - System/Application class loader : Loads classes from application class path implemented in Java by the sun.misc.Launcher$AppClassLoader class.

-  >**Class Loader:**
+>**Memory Area:**

    **1. Method Area:** Class level information like class name, immediate parent class name, methods and variables information etc. are stored, including static variables.

    **2. Heap Area:** Information of all objects is stored in heap area.
 There is also one Heap Area per JVM.
 It is also a shared resource.

    **3. Stack Area:** For every thread, JVM creates one run-time stack which is stored here.
 All local variables of that method are stored in their corresponding frame.
 After a thread terminates, it's run time stack will be terminated by JVM.
 Is is not a shared Resource.

    **4. PC Registers:** Stores address of the currently executing instruction.
 Each thread has seperate PC Registers.

    **5. Native Method Stacks:** For every thread, separate native stack is created.
 It stores native method information.

 >**Execution Engine:** It executes the .class file(bytecode) into machine code.
 It can be classified into 3 types:

    **1. Interpreter:** Line by Line interpretition of the bytecode.

    **2. JIT:** Optimizes and Compiles the entire bytecode so reusability happens.

    **3. Garbage Collection:** It destroy un-referenced objects.

 >**JNI:** It enables JVM to call C/C++ libraries and to be called by C/C++ libraries which may be specific to hardware.